kumaramanivel/AIR-Lab-Instructions/Turtlebot.md

 ## Navigating the robot using the generated map
-Firstly, run the first step from the above mentioned instructions to start the robot.
+Again, run the below command to start the robot.

+`roslaunch turtlebot_bringup minimal.launch --screen`

 To navigate the robot, run the following commands.